JohnKun136NVCP/JohnKunWebsite/README.md

 For example [this example](https://yoshiokeimakun.me/fr/)

 ⚜️ If something doesn't work, please let me know it, write an issue or if you have any solution, please make a PR.
+(Don't be shy)